 But, the price for quality pure vanilla extract has gotten outrageous.
 This is why I had to learn how to make vanilla.
 And believe it or not, it's super easy and so much cheaper to make your own yourself.

 I like to make a large quantity of vanilla extract because I use it every day in my baking.
-Small bottles do not last me long and I found myself repurchasing vanilla every couple weeks.
+Small bottles do not last me long and I found myself repurchasing vanilla extract every couple weeks.
 That can really add up in cost.

-What is the difference between single and double-fold vanilla extract
+What is the difference between single and double-fold vanilla extract?

 - Single-fold vanilla extract is required to use 13 ounces of vanilla beans per gallon of alcohol.
 This is considered commercial grade vanilla extract.
-Nielson-Massey is an example of a quality commercial brand vanilla and it's often my go-to when I must purchase extract.
+Nielson-Massey is an example of quality commercial brand vanilla and it's often my go-to when I must purchase extract.

 - Double-fold vanilla extract is what professional bakers use.
 It uses 23 ounces of vanilla beans per gallon of alcohol.
 This rich vanilla flavor can't be duplicated by doubling the amount of single-fold vanilla you use.

-For what you'll pay for a high-quality single-fold vanilla, you can make your own double-fold vanilla extract at home.
+For what you'll pay for high-quality single-fold vanilla, you can make your own double-fold vanilla extract at home.

 Do keep in mind the cost of vanilla beans will go up and down throughout the year but it is still cheaper to make your own extract.

 - Alcohol - I like to use vodka but you can actually use a variety of different alcohols.
 Look for the cheapest you can find at 80 proof.
-I was able to get a 750ml bottle for around $11.

 How to make homemade vanilla extract